Duck model exported as .ass file and imported as a procedural

 - Bounding Box (Fast): Displays the contents as a bounding box.
-Does not need the full ass file load, it simply looks for "bounds" being present.
+It does not need the full ass file load, it simply looks for "bounds" being present.
 If it is not, it keeps the previous behavior.

 - Bounding Box (Content List): Displays the contents as a bounding box and in the content list.

 - Wireframe: Displays the contents as a wireframe.

 - Shape: Displays as a shape with full shading.

 Defines how much to extend the bounding box of the object.
 The default value is 0.02.